The Zimmer Program for partially hyperbolic actions: Consequences of assumptions in Theorem and Theorem

-\end{lemma} \begin{proof}First we show our lemma for generic $a\in \ker \lambda$.
-By the assumption on Oseledets conformality of Theorem \ref{abelian} we get the existence of a measurable function $\phi$ satisfying our lemma (consider the measurable volume form induced by the measurable metric).
-Then by Theorem \ref{thm: livsic ph}, we can actually upgrade the regularity of $\phi$ to be H\"older, since $a$ is $C^2$, volume preserving, accessible and center-bunched.
+\begin{lemma} There exists a partially H\"older function $\phi: X\to \mathbb{R}$ such that for any $a\in \mathbb R^k$ \end{lemma} \begin{proof}First let $a$ be a generic singular element in $\ker \lambda$.
+Assumption of Theorem \ref{abelian} that the action is measurably Oseledets conformal implies the existence of a measurable invariant metric, which then induces a measurable invariant volume form.
+By defining $\phi$ is the Radon-Nikodym derivative of the invariant measurable volume form with respect to the volume form $\nu_\lambda$ we obtain the existence of a measurable function satisfying our lemma for $a$.
+(Notice that $\lambda (a)=0$ in this case.)
+Then by Theorem \ref{thm: livsic ph}, we can upgrade regularity of $\phi$ to partially H\"older function, since $a$ is (at least) $C^2$, volume preserving, accessible and center-bunched (from Lemma \ref{lem: a bunch}), and $q$ is partially H\"older.